 The American College of Gynecology recommends having this appointment four to six weeks after the baby is born.
 It gives your health care provider a chance to see how you are doing.
 Are you healing properly?
 Are you feeling sad or having trouble adjusting to life with a newborn?
 Are you eating well and drinking enough water?

 During your checkup, you can get support and resources to help you stay healthy—for your baby and yourself.
-Our maternity health coaches can help you schedule the appointment and decide on the topics you want to discuss with your health care provider.
+Our Baby Steps health coaches can help you schedule the appointment and decide on the topics you want to discuss with your health care provider.

 Here is what you can expect at your checkup:

-- A physical exam, where the health care provider checks your blood pressure, weight, breasts, and abdomen.1
+- You'll have a physical exam, during which your health care provider will check your blood pressure, weight, breasts, and abdomen.1

-- A pelvic exam, where the health care provider checks your vagina (birth canal), uterus (womb), and cervix to make sure they’re healthy.
-If you had an episiotomy (a cut made at the opening of the vagina to help let the baby out) or other tear during birth, the health care provider checks to see if it’s healed.1
+- You'll have a pelvic exam, during which your health care provider will check your vagina (birth canal), uterus (womb), and cervix to make sure they’re healthy.
+If you had an episiotomy (a cut made at the opening of the vagina to help let the baby out) or a tear during birth, the health care provider will check to see if has healed.1

-- You may need to catch up on recommended vaccinations if you did not get them before or during your pregnancy.
+- You may need to get recommended vaccinations if you did not receive them before or during your pregnancy.
 This will help you and your baby stay as healthy as possible.
 Ask your health care provider about the following vaccines: